Destinations / October 11, 2016. By Susan Connolly

 Restaurants and cafés line the long promenade adjacent to the sandy beach where you can enjoy delicious fish or seafood and sit back and admire a view of the atlantic.

-There is a great variety of shops, cafés and restaurants on the main shopping street which is pedestrianised.
+There is also a great variety of shops, cafés and restaurants on the main shopping street which is pedestrianised.
 Don’t forget to visit Aipal a café and bakery with lovely homemade snacks and cakes.
 There is one on the main street Rua 19 and a few smaller branches spread throughout the town.
 The soup of the day is very popular with the locals.
 There is also a very good vegetarian restaurant, Restaurante NutriVerde on Rua 21, the number on the door is 219.

 Espinho also has the largest casino in northern Portugal which overlooks a long beach where the traditional fishing boats are still pulled up onto the sands.
 The casino hosts music shows and live concerts that are popular among locals and tourists alike.
 Anyone over 18 can try their luck at the slot machines.